noaa-onms/cinms/modals/_captions.md

 ### Details

-Annual number of visitors brought to Frenchy’s Cove, Anacapa Island, by the Island Packers Company.
-At south Frenchy’s Cove and adjacent reefs, Island Packers Company conducts classroom programs for school groups typically during winter and spring months.
+Annual number of visitors brought to Frenchy's Cove, Anacapa Island, by the Island Packers Company.
+At south Frenchy's Cove and adjacent reefs, Island Packers Company conducts classroom programs for school groups typically during winter and spring months.
 No records are available for the number of private boaters that went ashore at any of the Channel Islands in the park.

 ## Figure App.C.4.9.